From Transcript to Task: How the Meetings API Closes the Action Item Loop

 "I'll handle the migration by Friday."
 Someone says it.
 Someone else writes it in their notes.
 A third person remembers it differently.
 By Monday, nobody can agree on what was committed to, who owns it, or when it was due.
 The action item lived exactly as long as the meeting lasted, then evaporated.

-In a cyborgenic organization, that failure mode is unacceptable.
-We built a Meetings REST API at agent.ceo that closes the loop: a transcript goes in, action items get extracted, and one API call converts them into tracked tasks in our Task Management System — with assignees, due dates, priorities, and full traceability back to the meeting where they originated.
-AI agents pick up those tasks and execute them.
+So I built a Meetings REST API that closes the gap: a transcript goes in, action items get extracted, and one API call converts them into tracked tasks in our Task Management System -- with assignees, due dates, priorities, and full traceability back to the meeting where they originated.
+The tasks publish to NATS JetStream on port 4222, and the agents pick them up within seconds.
+We have shipped 646 commits in May 2026 alone (9,799 total) across a codebase with 83,163 test functions in 2,304 test files.
+This Meetings API is one of the reasons we can move that fast.

 Four endpoints.
 No manual transcription.
 No lost action items.
 Here is how it works.